awsdocs/aws-doc-sdk-examples/getting_started_scenarios/redshift_scenario/SPECIFICATION.md

 | `createCluster `             | redshift_metadata.yaml       | redshift.java2.create_cluster.main      |
 | `describeClustersPaginator ` | redshift_metadata.yaml       | redshift.java2.hello.main               |
 | `scenario`                   | redshift_metadata.yaml       | redshift.java2.scenario.main            |

+Note:  The metadata keys in this table are following the Java V2 metadata key format, which is [service].[language].[operation].[main].
+When you implement the correspondnig metadata keys in your SDK, be sure to follow your SDK's format.